sam-phinizy/phin-dot-tech/content/blog/how-i-write-code.md

 - Arguments: `--goto $FilePath$:$LineNumber$:$ColumnNumber$`
 - Working Directory: `$ProjectFileDir$`

 Then you can use the PyCharm 'Find Action' command to run 'Open in Cursor'.
-You can have peanut butter in your jelly!
+You can have peanut butter in your chocolate!